 - Minimum IRA Distributions after age 70.5: Donated your required IRA distribution to Habitat Springfield!
-Simply make a donation in the same amount as your required distribution, and if you itemize, you may be able to eliminate some or all of your tax liability on the transaction,
+Simply make a donation in the same amount as your required distribution.
+If you itemize, you may be able to eliminate some or all of your tax liability on the transaction.

-With planned giving, you have the opportunity to leave a legacy and potentially benefit from tax advantages at the same time.
+Through planned giving, you have the opportunity to leave a legacy and potentially benefit from tax advantages.
 The first step is to develop your personal charitable giving strategy.

-It is important to consult with your attorney or financial advisor to ensure that you comply with state laws, receive maximum tax benefits, and that your wishes are accurately reflected in necessary legal documents.
+It is important to consult with your attorney or financial advisor.
+They will ensure that you comply with state laws, receive maximum tax benefits, and that your wishes are accurately reflected in necessary legal documents.

 Habitat for Humanity of Springfield, Missouri, EIN #43-1470360, does not sell, trade, or share a donor’s personal information with anyone else, nor will we send donor mailings on behalf of other organizations.